 Friendly societies constitute mutual-type organisations that can underwrite insurance.
-They are registered under the Friendly Societies Act 1896 to 2014 and they are established for various purposes.13 Friendly societies can only underwrite life insurance and the Friendly Societies and Industrial and Provident Societies (Miscellaneous Provisions) Act 2014 provides for the cessation of new friendly societies.14
+They are registered under the Friendly Societies Act 1896 to 2014 and they are established for various purposes.
+13 Friendly societies can only underwrite life insurance and the Friendly Societies and Industrial and Provident Societies (Miscellaneous Provisions) Act 2014 forestalls the creation of new friendly societies.14